eclipse-ecal/ecal/doc/rst/applications/rec/recorder_gui.rst

 The configuration panel lets you configure your global measurement settings.
 These settings are used for all new recordings.

-- **Meas dir**: The measurement root direcotry.
+- **Meas dir**: The measurement root directory.
   The recorder will create a directory for individual measurements inside this directory.

-  If you are using different operating systems, you have to make sure the path works for all clients.
+  If you are using different operating systems, you must make sure the path works for all clients.
   Click the |qecalparser_SHOW_DIALOG| button to open an improved editor to help you with the replacement syntax.

   The default is: